What are some signs that your Cockapoo puppy is teething?

 How to deal with the teething stage

 Be patient.
 Understand this is a phase your Cockapoo puppy has to go through just like human babies and they will be experiencing some discomfort.
 Try providing your Cockapoo puppy with lots of things to chew on.
 Ideal chew toys could be things like “Kongs” filled with things like; their favourite treats, yoghurt, small apples chunks or cream cheese.
-Kongs can be found on amazon here:
+Kongs can be great for this.

 You can freeze these toys as well.
 Or you could put their daily food in one and give instead of using a bowl if their teething seems very bad.
 Yak Milk chews such as Yakers ate also excellent, they can be found here: